HeatmapDojo/ar-heatmap/README.md

 Bohdan Khomtchouk - Initial work

 ### License:
-This project is licensed under the UChicago License - see the LICENSE.md file for details
+This project is licensed under the MPL License - see the [LICENSE.md](LICENSE) file for details